dovahmind/csce3444LifeTracker/project_description.md

 	+ visual 'loading bar' to represent time til next event occurs
 + User Profiles
 	+ Store tasks for cross platform help
-	+ can login on any device/machine and have tasks avaliable
+	+ Can login on any device/machine and have tasks avaliable
 + A list of reminders of recurring tasks/events (ex. like changing air filter or scheduling appointments)
 	+ Provide diverse ammount of sorting systems for tasks that fit the user's needs.
 	+ Different Groupings for the tasks/events